Home Renovation Tax Credit for Seniors and Persons with Disabilities

 - a person with a disability or a family member living with a person with a disability (for 2016 and later tax years).

 If you qualify for the disability tax credit, you're eligible for this credit.
-If you don't qualify for the disability tax credit because you pay for an attendant or care in a nursing home, you may still be eligible.
+If you aren't claiming the disability amount because you're claiming fees you paid for an attendant or care in a nursing home, you may still be eligible.

 - Learn about eligibility for claiming the disability tax credit